 Great Hall in Thomas Jefferson Building, Library of Congress

-The Great Hall of the Library of Congress flaunts the highly aestheticized interior design of the Library of Congress, with elaborate murals lining the ceilings, sculptures and reliefs of Greek gods, and classical columns supporting its second floor.
-The Great Hall showcases the more florid aesthetic inspiration American architecture takes from Greece.
+The Great Hall of the Library of Congress flaunts the highly aestheticized interior design of the Library of Congress with elaborate murals lining the ceilings, sculptures, and reliefs of Greek gods and classical columns supporting its second floor.
+The Great Hall showcases the more florid aesthetic inspiration American architecture adopted from Greece.